 Introduction

-Every summer, Yashoda Hospitals provides all young and aspiring doctors with the opportunity to work alongside some of the best doctors in town and experience what it is really like to be in this profession.
+Every summer, Yashoda Hospitals provides all young and aspiring doctors with the opportunity to work alongside some of the best doctors in town and experience the real-life environment of the medical profession.

-More than 4000 students who enrolled in the Young Doctors’ Camp are currently pursuing medicine in India and abroad, with a few of them practising medicine in Yashoda Hospitals itself.
-It feels elated and rewarded to see our noble contribution to a student’s career growth and development journey, and we are honoured to be a part of their success.
+Over 5000 students have participated in the Young Doctors’ Camp over the past 13 years.
+Out of these, more than 2000 students are currently pursuing their passion to become doctors in India and abroad, with a few of them practising medicine in Yashoda Hospitals itself.
+We feel elated and rewarded to see our noble contribution to a student’s career growth and development journey, and we are honoured to be a part of their success

-The camp so far has received overwhelming responses from students who were selected based on their strong interest in gaining knowledge about medical professions.
+The camp so far has received overwhelming responses from students who were selected based on their strong interest in gaining knowledge about the medical profession.

-Recently, we concluded the 13th anniversary of YDC at Yashoda Hospitals, which witnessed the participation of around 250 students (young aspiring doctors) from various schools.
+Recently, we concluded the 13th anniversary of YDC at Yashoda Hospitals, which witnessed the participation of around 450 students (young aspiring doctors) from various schools.
 However, due to the overwhelming response from students not only in our state but throughout the country, we were unable to accommodate all applications.
-As a result, Yashoda Hospital has decided to launch the YDC and reach out to you all across borders.
+As a result, Yashoda Hospitals has decided to launch the YDC and reach out to students across borders and expand this initiative nationally.

 About Young Doctor’s Camp

-Yashoda Hospitals is proud to present the Young Doctors Camp 2025—a one-of-a-kind initiative in India that no other hospital has ever conducted in this format.
-For the past 14 years, we have been leading this pioneering program, inspiring thousands of young minds to explore the world of medicine.
+Yashoda Hospitals is proud to present the Young Doctors Camp 2026—a one-of-a-kind initiative in India that no other hospital has ever conducted in this format.
+This year marks the 14th edition of the Young Doctors’ Camp, and for the past 13 years, we have been leading this pioneering program, inspiring thousands of young minds to explore the world of medicine.

 Objective of the Program